Spring-a-Ding-Fling

 "Spring-a-Ding-Fling" is the 16th episode of the fifth season of the American sitcom Modern Family, and the series' 112th overall.
 It was aired on March 5, 2014.
 The episode was written by Ben Karlin and directed by Gail Mancuso.
 Ty Burrell won the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series for his performance in this episode.

+Rico Rodriguez does not appear in this episode.

 Plot

 Mitch (Jesse Tyler Ferguson) has accepted a new job and he is excited while preparing for his first day.
 Wendy (Aisha Tyler), his boss, tries to show him the office and introduce him to his co-workers but a series of misunderstandings leads Mitch to believe that Wendy is a monster who treats people poorly.
 He decides to stand up and tells her how horrible she is and when he realizes that he was mistaken and misinterpreted her signs, he apologizes.

 Cam (Eric Stonestreet) gets to run the school's spring dance and he is excited.
 Everything goes perfect for him until the moment Señor Kaplan (Will Sasso), the former Spanish teacher of the school, appears and steals his spotlight.
 Cam feels excluded and he does everything he can to outdo him.
 When the moment the faculty gets to dance comes, he gets on the dance floor to show his dance moves but Señor Kaplan joins him leading Cam to grab Claire (Julie Bowen), who is the chaperone of Alex (Ariel Winter) and Luke (Nolan Gould), and start dancing with her, catching him by surprise.

 Claire wants to help Alex and Luke with their dates.
 She first helps Rhonda (Arden Belle), Luke's date, to dress more like a girl and be beautiful.
 Luke is not happy with that because he preferred her the way she was and asks Claire to "fix" her.
 As for Alex, Claire believes that Alex likes Drew (Joey Luthman) but she is afraid to say it so she tells Drew that she and Phil (Ty Burrell) will be back home late and she would like for him to keep Alex company till they get back.
 Alex also objects to Claire's meddling.